kmuto/review/doc/format.md

 `=` and `[column]` should be closed to.
 Any spaces are not permitted.

-Columns is closed with next headings.
+Columns are closed with next headings.

 ```
 == head 01

 ===[column] a column

-== head 02 and the end of column 'a column'
+== head 02 and the end of  'a column'

 If you want to close column without headings, you can use `===[/column]`